alphagov/inside-government-admin-guide/first-steps/support-from-GDS.md

 Please use the [support form](https://support.production.alphagov.co.uk/) for queries about Publisher that are not answered in this manual.
 (You'll need to be logged in to access this form.)

-You can also ask GDS to:
+You can also use the form to ask GDS to:

 * [delete pages](/creating-documents/delete-unpublish.html)
 * [create friendly URLs (FURLs)](/creating-documents/delete-unpublish.html)